enmwmak/Speech-Enhancement/README.md

 # Speech-Enhancement

-The file DCUnet.ipynb is dervied from the program in https://github.com/pheepa/DCUnet/blob/master/dcunet.ipynb.
-Modifications have been made to make the program to run on the version of Colab in Feb.
+The file DCUnet16.ipynb is dervied from the program in https://github.com/pheepa/DCUnet/blob/master/dcunet.ipynb.
+Modifications have been made to make the program works on 16kHz wave files and run on the version of Colab in Feb.
 2021.
 Specifically, the notebook uses the following packages:

 - torchaudio==0.5.0a0+738ccba
 - tqdm==4.56.2